sathvik3103/ATS-Resume-Analyzer-using-Gemini-Pro/README.md

 ATS Compatibility Check: Performs an ATS-like analysis, providing a percentage match and keyword analysis to help optimize the resume for better visibility in automated screening processes.

 Key Features:
-Upload PDF resumes for analysis
+Upload PDF resumes for analysis.
-Input job descriptions for targeted feedback
+Input job descriptions for targeted feedback.
-Receive AI-generated insights on resume effectiveness Get personalized skill improvement recommendations Understand ATS compatibility and optimization strategies This tool is designed to empower job seekers with actionable insights, helping them tailor their resumes effectively and strategically plan their career development.
+Receive AI-generated insights on resume effectiveness.
+Get personalized skill improvement recommendations.
+Understand ATS compatibility and optimization strategies.
+This tool is designed to empower job seekers with actionable insights, helping them tailor their resumes effectively and strategically plan their career development.

 Tech stack Used:
-Python
-Streamlit
+Python,
+Streamlit,
-Google Generative AI (Gemini)
+Google Generative AI (Gemini),
 PyPDF2